thelilylang/lily/LILY.md

 Compiler option:
 - allow-auto-drop

-When you pass `allow-auto-drop` as compile option, you can disable auto drop in a specific section of code with preprocess `disable_auto_drop`.
+When you pass `--allow-auto-drop` as compile option, you can disable auto drop in a specific section of code with preprocess `disable_auto_drop`.

 ```lily
 #[disable_auto_drop]